intersystems-community/OpcUA-empy/README.md

 2. Restart the `iris` container for the new environment variables to take effect.
 3. Go to: `AWS Management Console` > `Simple Notification Service` > `Text messaging (SMS)`, switch to the `AWS_DEFAULT_REGION` if needed.
 4. If your account is in `SMS sandbox` (default), go to `Sandbox add phone number` > `Add a phone number` and add your phone number.
-5. In `SMS` Business Operation, set the `phone` setting to your phone number.
+5. In `SMS` Business Operation, set the `phone` setting to your phone number and enable it.
 6. Test `SMS` Business Operation by sending a `Ens.StringContainer` request to it.

+Tip!
+To prevent accidental commit of a modified `.env` file execute: `git update-index --assume-unchanged .env`

 # Customization